About Table Views in OS X Applications

 To develop successfully with the

 NSTableView class, you need a strong grasp of the Model-View-Controller design pattern.
-To learn more about this fundamental pattern, see Model-View-Controller in Cocoa (OS X) in Concepts in Objective-C Programming.
+To learn more about this fundamental pattern, see Model-View-Controller in Cocoa (OS X).

 NSTableView instances can be used with Cocoa bindings, both in